Everest base Camp Luxury Lodge Trek

 • Location Reached: Namche Bazaar

-• Location History: Namche Bazaar, a bustling trading hub, offers a mix of Sherpa culture, markets, and modern amenities.
+• Location History: Namche Bazaar, a bustling trading hub, offers a unique blend of Sherpa culture, vibrant markets, and modern amenities.

 • Altitude: Start 4,371m; End 3,440m